1.3.2. Building the samples

 After setting up your environment, obtaining the SDK, and obtaining the samples, you can build the sample applications from source to verify that your build environment is correctly set up.

-The samples include a CMake project that can be built using any standard CMake build toolset.
-The CMake project is pre-configured to find the Proximie SDK, whether it is installed from our APT repository or is located in the release archive, so no additional configuration should be necessary to build the samples.
+The sample applications are provided both as pre-built binaries, and as a CMake project, so you can build them using any standard CMake build toolset.
+The CMake project is pre-configured to find the Proximie SDK, whether it is installed from our APT repository or is located in the release archive, so no additional configuration should be necessary to build the samples; simply follow the instructions below to build the samples from source.

 1.3.2.1.
 Building methods